Generalized Cahn effect and parton 3D motion in a covariant approach: What do we know about intrinsic motion?

 \section{What do we know about intrinsic motion?}

-In the lepton - quark scattering the distribution $G(p)$ controls the distributions of momenta of the scattered lepton and the recoiled quark.
-And vice versa, from the knowledge of the distributions of the scattered leptons or quarks (in real analysis hadrons from the quark fragmentation), one can obtain information about the initial distribution by the two independent methods.
-Comparison of the results can serve as a consistency check.
-Actually we can analyze two sets of data:
+In the lepton-quark scattering the distribution $G(p)$ controls the distributions of momenta of the scattered lepton and the recoiled quark.
+And vice versa, from the knowledge of the distributions of the scattered leptons or quarks (in real analysis hadrons from the quark fragmentation), one can obtain information about the initial distribution by two independent ways. {The} comparison of the results can serve as a consistency check.
+So we can analyze two sets of data:

 \textit{A. Leptonic data}